Hernia Mesh Lawsuit

 Auger & Auger defective medical device attorneys are actively pursuing lawsuits on behalf of patients who were injured by hernia meshes.
 These devices are used after a hernia surgery to help support damaged or otherwise weak tissue as it heals.
 Unfortunately, many of these meshes are created with dangerous materials that have been shown to cause harm to people.

 Complications stemming from hernia meshes can be serious, and even life-threatening.
 Patients who were harmed by a hernia mesh, as well as their families, may be entitled to compensation for damages.
-The experienced attorneys at Auger & Auger can help recover these damages on your behalf.
+The experienced attorneys at Auger & Auger Accident and Injury Lawyers can help recover these damages on your behalf.

 Why Hernia Meshes Are Dangerous